 You can reduce the spread of invasive weeds.

 - Look out for pest plants and remove them.
-Find out more about controlling weeds.

 - Find out which of your garden plants could escape into native bush.